amdigital-co-uk/docs-playbook/docs/6.-Engineering/Quality-Standards/Coding-Conventions.md

 Terraform files should obey the syntax rules for the [HashiCorp Configuration Language (HCL)](https://www.terraform.io/language/syntax/configuration) and [the general formatting guidelines](https://www.terraform.io/cli/commands/fmt) provided by the Terraform Project through the `fmt` command.

-In addtion, Adam Matthew Digital follows the following standards when writing Terraform:
+In addition, Adam Matthew Digital follows the following standards when writing Terraform:

 - Use [Snake Case](https://en.wikipedia.org/wiki/Snake_case) for all resource names
 - Use descriptive and non environment specific names to identify resources